Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Day 2: Inca Trail Day 1 - Km 82 to Huayllabamba (or Ayapata) – The Adventure Begins

-Your Inca Trail adventure begins with a 6:30 AM pick-up from your Ollantaytambo hotel.
-From there, a short drive takes you to Km 82, the official start of the Inca Trail.
+Your journey on the Inca Trail begins with a pick-up at your hotel in Ollantaytambo at 6:30 AM.
+From there, you'll take a short drive to Km 82, which is the official start of the Inca Trail's trek to Machu Picchu.

-At Km 82, you’ll meet your guide, chef, and porters, and after handing over your duffle bag, you’ll be ready to trek with just your daypack.
-Be sure to have your passport ready for checkpoint verification.
+At Km 82, you will meet the guide, the chef, and the porters and, after giving them your duffle bag, you'll be ready to start your trek - with just your daypack.
+Make sure you have your passport in hand, as it will need to be checked at the checkpoint.

-Upon arrival, your team will have your tent set up and warm water ready for washing.
-After settling in, enjoy tea time and a hearty dinner around 7:30 PM, resting up for the next day’s adventure.
+When you arrive at the campsite, your team will have your tent set up and warm water for washing.
+Once you've gotten settled, it will be time for tea and then dinner around 7:30 PM, then it's off to bed for the next day.

-(The campsite location may vary between Huayllabamba or Ayapata, depending on regulations and availability.)
+(Note: the camping location is subject to change between Huayllabamba or Ayapata depending on regulations and availability.)

 Acomodation: Camping